 No parking is available at the ground, which isn’t exactly uncommon.
 As a residential area, the temptation is to park on-street.
 And there are some spaces to find.
 But these are really limited in number.
 In all fairness, the car is not a great option for the Os away.

 Services to: LONDON LIVERPOOL STREET

-The walk from Leyton tube station is a fairly short one and won’t take you very long at all.
-Simply put, head north on High Road Leyton/A112 and turn left onto Osborne Road after around 0.2 miles.
+The walk from Leyton tube station is a short one and won’t take you very long at all.
+Head north on High Road Leyton/A112 and turn left onto Osborne Road after around 0.2 miles.